-From Peloton to the Chloe Ting ab challenge, I've tried just about every popular quarantine exercise trend in an attempt to keep up some semblance of a regular workout routine while at home.
+From Peloton to the Chloe Ting ab challenge, I've tried just about every recent popular exercise trend in an attempt to keep up some semblance of a regular workout routine while at home.
 Some lasted longer than others — I usually get bored within a week or two and give up.
 But in all of the workouts I've done over the past year, I don't think I've ever had as much fun as I did while trying out one of TikTok's favorite workout tools: the weighted hula hoop.

 It's actually a good workout

 TikTok videos praising weighted hula hoops for their ab-toning and waistline-shrinking abilities have racked up millions of views — and I can see why.

 The first day I tried it, I only spent about five minutes hula hooping.
 I just wanted to see if I could easily get the hang of things again after not picking one up in more than 15 years.
 Of course, it immediately came back to me.
 But I was surprised to find that the next day, even after such a quick session, my abs were a little sore.

 I've found that it takes about ten minutes of hula hooping to really get your heart rate up.
 The company recommends doing it for 20 to 30 minutes a day, which is enough time to make it feel like you're getting like a good cardio workout.
 It weighs about two pounds in total, so it doesn't feel heavy, but it helps make the workout a little more intense.

 There's even some science to back up the benefits: One small 2015 study found that six weeks of hula hooping helped participants lose an average of 1.3 inches from their waistline.